On This Page

 Do I need to complete the course if I don’t plan to prescribe controlled substances?

-Subject to the regulations being approved, all NPs are expected to complete the course to avoid having a restriction placed on Find a Nurse.
+All NPs are expected to complete the course to avoid having a restriction placed on Find a Nurse.
 The course is important for all NPs because the content is broader than prescribing controlled substances.
-Even if you do not prescribe controlled substances, the course covers content that may be relevant to your current or future practice – for example, information related to federals laws; examples of aberrant behaviour that may indicate misuse, addiction or diversion; misconceptions and client stigmatizations; and, ethical considerations.
+Even if you do not prescribe controlled substances, the course covers content that may be relevant to your current or future practice – for example, information related to federal laws; examples of aberrant behaviour that may indicate misuse, addiction or diversion; misconceptions and client stigmatizations; and, ethical considerations.

 In the future, competencies to prescribe controlled substances will be part of the education programs for entry into NP practice so all NPs will have these competencies.